Bicycle Routes, Attractions Guide & Travel Tips

 After turning around and heading back, this time, where Paseo del Morro connects to Paseo de la Princesa, turn left and head east through the San Juan Gate and up Caleta de San Juan to Calle del Cristo.
 Turn left and ride north on Calle del Cristo past the San Juan Cathedral until you reach Calle Norzagaray on the north side of Old San Juan.

-Bike your Way to The Best Historic Attraction in the Caribbean
+Ride to The Best Historic Attraction in the Caribbean

 Once on Calle Norzagaray, you’ll have great views of the Atlantic Ocean, Fort El Morro, Fort San Cristobal, and the Santa María Magdalena de Pazzis Cemetery.
 You’ll also be near museums and places to eat.
 You can then continue east along Calle Norzagaray which eventually turns right and downhill (south) to Plaza Colón.
 From Plaza Colón, you’ll have access to popular streets such as Calle San Francisco, Calle Fortaleza & Calle Tetuan where you’ll find great shops and restaurants.